John McWhorter: Political views

+Views on rap music

+In 2003, McWhorter criticized the influence of hip-hop on young African-Americans.
+He blamed the subculture underlying the genre for promoting violence, misogyny, and lawlessness, reserving particular criticism for artists such as Tupac Shakur, N.W.A, Suge Knight, 50 Cent, Jay-Z, and Sean Combs.
+In 2023, McWhorter wrote a contrasting piece presenting hip-hop in a more positive light, stating that it had become a form of American poetry.

 Views on racism

-In a 2001 article, McWhorter wrote that black attitudes, rather than white racism, were what held African Americans back in the United States.
+In a 2001 article, McWhorter argued that the attitudes and general behavior of black people, rather than white racism, were what held African Americans back in the United States.
 According to McWhorter, "victimology, separatism, and anti-intellectualism underlie the general black community's response to all race-related issues", and "it's time for well-intentioned whites to stop pardoning as 'understandable' the worst of human nature whenever black people exhibit it".

+Racism and language

 In April 2015, McWhorter appeared on NPR and said that the use of the word "thug" was becoming code for "the N-word" or "black people ruining things" when used by whites in reference to criminal activity.
-He added that use by President Barack Obama and former Baltimore Mayor Stephanie Rawlings-Blake (for which she later apologized) could not be interpreted in the same way, given that the black community's use of "thug" may connote admiration for black self-direction and survival.
+He added that use by President Barack Obama and former Baltimore Mayor Stephanie Rawlings-Blake (for which she later apologized) could not be interpreted in the same way, given that among blacks the use of "thug" often connotes admiration for black self-direction and survival.
 McWhorter clarified his views in an article in The Washington Post.

-McWhorter has posited that anti-racism has become as harmful in the United States as racism itself.

-McWhorter has criticized the term "microaggression", as well as what he regards as the overly casual conflation of racial bias with white supremacy.

-As early as December 2018, McWhorter described anti-racism as a "religious movement".
+Racism and technology

-McWhorter has argued that software algorithms, by themselves, cannot be racist since, unlike humans, they lack intention.
-Rather, unless the human engineers behind a technological product intend for it to discriminate against black people, any unintentional bias should be seen as a software bug that needs to be fixed ("an obstacle to achievement") rather than an issue of racism.
+McWhorter has argued that software algorithms by themselves cannot be racist since, unlike humans, they lack intention.
+Rather, unless the human engineers behind a technological product intend for it to discriminate against people of a particular ethnicity, any unintentional bias should be seen as a software bug that needs to be fixed ("an obstacle to achievement") rather than an issue of racism.

+Race and education

+McWhorter has criticized left-wing and activist educators in particular, such as Paulo Freire and Jonathan Kozol.
+McWhorter has criticized both fearmongering and dismissal of concerns over the usage of critical race theory in education.
+McWhorter argued in a New York Times op-ed that "if critical race theory isn’t being taught to children—and in a technical sense, it isn’t—then it’s hardly illogical to suppose that some other concern may be afoot."
+McWhorter argues instead for continued concern over critical race influenced teaching, which McWhorter worries would be simplistic if taught to children and ineffective to produce nuanced discussion.
+McWhorter has argued that affirmative action should be based on class rather than race.